dSalvoG/ML-Urban-Sound-Classifier/Readme.md

                 /fold1
                     /7061-6-0-0.wav (labe 6: class gun shot)

 If in the function it is define with the number [3], we would get the label **'6'** following the example before.
+In other hands, if you change the value to the number [1] the folder path for audio files should be like this (without any '-' character):

+C:\Users\user_name\mlexercises\mlsoundFeat\soundFeat\audio\fold6

 ## To train the model (cnn)